tenpanaris/Mods4NeoDK/README.md

 This will need a POT connected to PA7, which is a tricky soldering job.
 I've just hardcoded the pot level to 30% for now, to limit voltage on primary.
 The idea is that the pot controls max voltage, for safety reasons.

+Output is limited to just A and B outputs at the moment, acting like a single channel TENS.

 -------------
 Terminology
 -------------